 This is similar to the earlier Ronda in terms of functionality, but with a very different look.

 It tones down the 1960s look (which might be a bit much for some) and instead focuses on the storage, which is plentiful both below and at the side of the area given over to a record deck.

-That added flexibility of the look is probably a selling point, as is the price of £210.
-Yes, this one is in the sale right now.
-A bargain.
+That added flexibility of the look is probably a selling point, as is the price of £350.
+It does come up cheaper in the occasional sale though.

 19. Bespoke vinyl storage units by Hello Retro

 Something a little less austere and – dare I say it – fun.

 Functional, affordable and with different colours to choose from in terms of the legs and the exterior.
 But at the end of the day, the storage is the selling point and the capacity is decent if you don’t have a huge collection that needs housing.